DavideAlidosi/May9/ReadMe.txt

 - Disable Mouse Wheel Zoom
 - HDR and EXR file is set to Raw colorspace for prevent Arnold double expose
 - Fix PaintFX Preset Blending bug
+- Two Bone IK and Spring IK are preload

 For more information: